KPMG selects Hibernia Reit to develop new Dublin headquarters

 KPMG has selected Hibernia Reit as the preferred bidder for the delivery of its new Dublin headquarters.

-The Irish Times understands that KPMG’s partners voted to select Hibernia Reit’s scheme as their preferred option last night (Thursday).
+The Irish Times understands that KPMG’s partners voted to select Hibernia Reit’s scheme as their preferred option on Thursday night.
 The parties will now enter into a period of negotiations with a view to finalising the deal.

 Hibernia Reit’s Harcourt Square scheme will comprise a 31,866sq m (343,000sq ft) development on the site of the current Dublin regional Garda headquarters on Harcourt Street.